wp-plugins/authorizenet-woocommerce-addon/readme.txt

 8. This plugin requires CURL
 9. This plugin does not support Pre Order or Subscriptions
 10. This plugin does not support Refunds in woocommmerce interface
+11. <a href="http://developer.authorize.net/api/reference/starting_guide.html">Learn more on Authorization Capture Settlement Void</a>

 11.Error connecting to AuthorizeNet